-Spence Law Firm Wins $10.165 in Hospital Amputation Case
+Spence Law Firm Wins $10.165 Million in Hospital Amputation Case

 Wyoming Jury Deems Hospital, Attending Doctor, and Nurses Guilty of Negligence Following Missed Diagnosis Leading to Double Amputation